josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 ### Markdown pages

-Because of the config changes we just made, Markdown files are now treated as components--which means thanks to mdsvex, you can use Markdown files as pages!
+Because of the config changes we just made, Markdown files can now be imported and used just like Svelte components.

 <Callout>
-Thanks to mdsvex, you can use Markdown files as pages!
+Thanks to mdsvex, we can now use Markdown files as pages.
 </Callout>

 Just to try it out, create `src/routes/uses.md` and throw some Markdown into it.
 You'll be able to see your content by visiting `/uses`: